robsalamat/kickstarter-analysis/README.md

 In addition to launch dates and target goals, determining how long the campaign should be can help the success of the project.
 ![](Resources/Outcomes_Vs_Deadline.PNG)

 Contrary to the expected, having a longer campaign does not guarantee success.
-The most common and also most successful deadlines are set at 5th week after launching.
+The most common and also most successful deadlines are set at the 5th week after launching.

 ### D. Challenges
 The tasks were simple and straightforward, but possible challenges can be encountered in making the table for "Play Outcomes based on Goal".
 The COUNTIFS formulas you had to type were long and and it was easy to make a typo on the 5-digit numbers.
 This can be overcome by going slowly but surely on typing the numbers, and typing it the least number of times possible by using the drag and formula autofill function strategically.